 - Tamas is responsible for inertia, darkness, heaviness, slowness, sleep, and decay.

-But when it comes to our evolving psycho-spiritual health, the Vedic sciences reflect a clear preference for sattva, because it is more aligned with the qualities of liberation and enlightenment.
-Conversely, most mental imbalances can be attributed to an imbalance in rajas or tamas—usually an excess in one or both of them.
+But when it comes to our evolving psycho-spiritual health, the Vedic sciences reflect a clear preference for sattva, because it is directly aligned with the qualities of liberation and enlightenment.
+Conversely, most mental imbalances can be attributed to an imbalance in rajas or tamas—usually an excess in one or both of these energies.

 Just as each of us is born with a unique ratio of vata, pitta, and kapha in our constitution, we are also born with a distinctive proportion of sattva, rajas, and tamas.
 The relationship between the three becomes an individual baseline for what Ayurveda calls manas prakriti—the mental constitution.

-As we have already discovered, some of the most effective tools in this realm include welcoming the heart center into the conversation, monitoring the quality of the sensory input we receive daily, being mindful of the quality of our relationships, working with the marma points, and engaging with practices that help to activate and balance the subtle pathways of the mind (like pranayama, yoga, meditation, and prayer.
+As we have already discovered, some of the most effective tools in this realm include welcoming the heart center into the conversation, monitoring the quality of the sensory input we receive daily, being mindful of the quality of our relationships, working with the marma points, and engaging with practices that help to activate and balance the subtle pathways of the mind—pranayama, yoga, meditation, and prayer.

 The Mind and the Three Doshas

 As a result, vata, pitta, and kapha each have a particular flavor of influence on the mind, emotions, and overall consciousness, and each of them can either support or undermine our overall health—it all depends on whether or not they are in balance.

 Vata and the Mind

 Vata dosha, which governs the nervous system and the mind, is primarily made up of the air and ether elements.
 Not coincidentally, the mind is also primarily composed of the air and ether elements, making it especially susceptible to vata imbalances.3

-Aggravated vata can cause rapid changes in mood, fear, anxiety, contraction, a sense of being scattered, a lack of direction, spaciness, ungroundedness, excessive speed in the thoughts and words, over-activity in the sympathetic nervous system, and a sense of loneliness or isolation.
+Aggravated vata can cause rapid changes in mood, fear, anxiety, contraction, a sense of being scattered, a lack of direction, spaciness, ungroundedness, excessive speed in thoughts and words, and a sense of loneliness or isolation.

-Aggravations of vata in mano vaha srotas are often the result of overexertion, overworking, stress, trying to attend to too many things all at once, times of travel or transition, overstimulation (e.g., lights, crowds, technology, etc.), loud noises (or loud music), stimulants such as nicotine, caffeine, and recreational drugs, and excessive exercise or sexual activity.
+Aggravations of vata in mano vaha srotas are often the result of overexertion, overworking, stress, trying to attend to too many things all at once, times of travel or transition, overstimulation (e.g., lights, crowds, technology, etc.), loud noises, loud music, stimulants such as nicotine, caffeine, and recreational drugs, and excessive exercise or sexual activity.

 Pitta and the Mind

 Pitta dosha, which governs insight and intellect, is primarily made up of the fire and water elements.
 Pitta is closely associated with the gray matter of the brain and has a very important connection with the mind as a whole.

-Pitta is also closely aligned with a number of rajasic qualities, accumulates in excess, it tends to cause anger, hatred, irritability, frustration, impatience, resentment, envy, judgment, criticism, a rigid attachment to one’s personal beliefs and perspectives, excessive ambition, and a ruthless desire for power.
+But when pitta, which is closely related to a number of rajasic qualities, accumulates in excess, it tends to cause aggravation in the mind.
+For example—anger, irritability, frustration, impatience, resentment, envy, judgment, criticism, a rigid attachment to one’s personal beliefs, excessive ambition, and a ruthless desire for power.

-Aggravations of pitta and rajas in mano vaha srotas are often caused by excess heat and upward moving energy in the body, imbalances in the liver, periods of intense focus or ambition, as well as a tendency to disregard the needs of one’s body in favor of achieving one’s goals.
+Disturbances of pitta and rajas in mano vaha srotas are often caused by excess heat and upward moving energy in the body, imbalances in the liver, periods of intense focus or ambition, as well as a tendency to disregard the needs of one’s body in favor of achieving one’s goals.

 Kapha and the Mind

 Kapha dosha, which governs structure and lubrication in the body, is primarily made up of the water and earth elements.
 Kapha is closely associated with the white matter of the brain and is strongly connected to our capacity for memory.
-As the densest of the doshas, kapha is also aligned with tamas, which can accumulate in the mind and cause very kapha-specific types of imbalances.
-Healthy kapha is generally associated with love, compassion, patience, groundedness, loyalty, steadiness, endurance, and an overarching sense of ease in one’s life.

-But when kapha accumulates in the mind, it tends to cause lethargy, complacency, laziness, depression, stubbornness, attachment, greed, emotional possessiveness, and a tendency to hoard material possessions.
+But as the densest of the doshas, kapha can bring the heavy qualities of tamas to the mind, causing lethargy, complacency, laziness, depression, stubbornness, attachment, greed, emotional possessiveness, and a tendency to hoard material possessions.

 Correcting Imbalances of the Mind